baffles/acc-js/README.md

 `//ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js` to the remote JS URLs textbox on your Custom CSS/JS page on Allegro.cc.

-To use the latest tested, hosted by me on Amazon CloudFront, add `//d2kjp5wpflq1en.cloudfront.net/stable/accjs.min.js` to the remote JS URLs textbox.
+To use the latest tested version, hosted by me on Amazon CloudFront, add `//d2kjp5wpflq1en.cloudfront.net/stable/accjs.min.js` to the remote JS URLs textbox.